Easy Digital Downloads comes with PayPal Standard built in. PayPal Standard is the most basic PayPal account you can get.

 Next, enter your PayPal Identity Token.
 This is required in order for payment records to be automatically marked as Complete immediately after purchase.

 This token can be obtained from your PayPal account by following these steps:

 - Log in to your PayPal account.

-- Click Update for Website Preferences.
+- Click the Update link next to Website Preferences

 - For the return URL, enter your website URL.